gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 Invalid Questions – Questions should be declared invalid by the quizmaster or answer judge(s) if:
 - The answer requires interpretation by the quizzer.
 - The question is ambiguous, tricky, or misleading.
-- The question might have two different or conflicting answers.
 - The question is multiple-choice.
 - If the question is not answered.

+#### Example
-Example: If the question asks, “What is good” and the answer states what is not good, the question is not answered and is tricky or misleading.
+Regarding "if the question is not answered": If the question asks, “What is good” and the answer states what is not good, the question is not answered and is tricky or misleading.
 When a question is deemed invalid and thrown out, it must be replaced with the exact same type of question.  (i.e. Interrogative replaced with Interrogative, MACVR replaced with MACVR, etc.)